 Be brave.
 Even if you’re not, pretend to be.
 No one can tell the difference.

-And so I have to practice being brave.
+This describes me.
 I have to pretend I have courage until … well, until I actually have courage.

 Which begs the question: What have you done lately that made you braver?
 I’d love to hear about it.

 P.S.
 If know someone who needs to take a brave-making venture, please share, tweet or pin!